Edward Manners, 3rd Earl of Rutland: Death and burial

-He died on Good Friday at Puddle Wharf in the City of London, and was brought home for burial in Bottesford Church, Leicestershire, where his monument survives.
+He died on Good Friday at Puddle Wharf in the City of London, and was brought home for burial in St Mary's Church, Bottesford, Leicestershire, where his monument survives.
 The Earldom of Rutland and Barony of Manners went to his brother John Manners, 4th Earl of Rutland, but the Barony of de Ros was able to pass to his daughter.